 One of the reasons for the wheel to show up could be that your Mac is getting old.
 You can figure out if that’s the case by checking the CPU usage.
 To check the CPU usage, turn to Activity monitor.
 Find it in the Applications/Utilities folder or run a Spotlight search.
 Or, if you have CleanMyMac X, use it’s Menu in the top bar.

 The bottom table shows System load in percentage.
 If it’s way above 50% and remains there for long, especially without any specific reason like games or heavy rendering programs, this might be the signal your processor is the bottleneck.

 Fix: If your processor is overworking regularly, only buying a new Mac will fix the problem entirely.
 Sorry.

 You don’t even need to have a full startup disk to see the nasty ball.
 Just a heavily loaded hard drive, with lots of large files can already cause troubles with loading.

 Fix: Hard drive cleanup.
 Thankfully, that’s an easy task.
-You can get CleanMyMac 3 and in free up tons of space in a few minutes.
-With CleanMyMac Smart Cleanup you don’t need to dig into folders and look for files you don’t need, the app will find and sort them, plus all the system junk your Mac has been accumulating for months.
+You can get CleanMyMac X and in free up tons of space in a few minutes.
+With CleanMyMac you don’t need to dig into folders and look for files you don’t need, the app will find and sort them, plus all the system junk your Mac has been accumulating for months.

 Possible issue: Insufficient RAM